TheBrightSparkDev/MakeWebWork/README.md

 - I used Gitpod to develop this application so instructions are easier to follow using that

-- The arm template is found on this repo its in the file called armtemplate.json
+- The arm template is found on this repo it's in the file called armtemplate.json

 - Create an Azure account I recommend using GitHub to sign up

-- Log out of Azure wait 15 minutes then log back in or you'll get an annoying error later on saying it can't set up CI because it can't find your account. no guarantee it won't happen anyways if it does delete the resource group and start again from here.
+- Log out of Azure wait 15 minutes then log back in or you'll get an annoying error later on saying it can't set up CI because it can't find your account. no guarantee it won't happen anyway if it does delete the resource group and start again from here.

-- Go to create a resource near the top of homepage
+- Go to create a resource near the top of the homepage

 - Type this into the search bar Template deployment (deploy using custom templates)

 - Choose the purple box icon

-- Click create
+- Click Create

 - Click the link: Build your own template in the editor